Chuvash Autonomous Soviet Socialist Republic

 It occupied about 18000 km2 along the east bank of the Volga River, about 60 km west of the river's confluence with the Kama River and some 700 km east of Moscow.

-The successor of the Chuvash Autonomous Oblast, the Chuvash ASSR was formed in 1925.
-It declared its sovereignty within the Soviet Union in 1990 as the Chuvash Republic (still within Russia).
+The successor of the Chuvash Autonomous Oblast, the Chuvash ASSR was formed in 21 April 1925.
+It declared its sovereignty within the Soviet Union on October 24, 1990 as the Chuvash Soviet Socialist Republic.

 Its primary economic activities were agricultural.
 Grain and fruit production and logging are emphasized.
 The capital city was Cheboksary.